Tide Child trilogy: Reception

-The Bone Ships won the 2020 British Fantasy Award for best novel.
+The Bone Ships won the 2020 British Fantasy Award for best fantasy novel.

 Publishers Weekly gave a positive review to the first novel in the trilogy, comparing it favorably to the works of Patrick O'Brian and calling it a "very promising beginning" to the trilogy.
 Writing for Locus Magazine, Liz Bourke praised The Bone Ships for its characterization, well-written battle scenes, and worldbuilding.
 She did, however, note issues with the logistics of the novel's food supply chain.
 Megan Leigh of the British Fantasy Society felt that Joron was a "bland" protagonist, comparing him to Nick Carraway from The Great Gatsby in the sense that both characters are observers rather than drivers of the plot.
 However, she called the novel "delightful and refreshing", particularly praising the novel's worldbuilding and the character of the gullaime.
 Eloise Hopkins of the British Fantasy Society wrote that the worldbuilding of The Bone Ships was "well-developed down to the last intricate detail".

 Eloise Hopkins stated that Call of the Bone Ships had "solidly crafted" dialogue and worldbuilding.
 She also stated that the inclusion of maps, illustrations, and sea ballads contributed to the novel's credibility.
 Publishers Weekly gave Call of the Bone Ships a positive review, praising the development of its "fascinating personal concerns" as well as the "awe-inspiring set pieces" of its action sequences.

 Publishers Weekly gave a starred review to the final book of the trilogy, writing that The Bone Ship's Wake combines Patrick O'Brian's seafaring action sequences with Wagner's "operatic sturm und drang".